We grew up with french pastries and Desserts at home all the time.

-Some recipes out there from the web and from books are just sooo wrong!
+Some recipes out there from the web and from books are just so wrong!

 Seriously, my mother was shocked once, when she saw 1 litter of milk for 1/2 packet of custard powder.

-It would have ended up in a mess, if she wouldn’t know it better.
+It would have ended up in a mess, if she hadn’t known better

-In my recipe I have cut the amount of Butter for the filling, for that reason the filling is a bit more soft, but healthier as well!
+In this recipe I have cut the amount of Butter for the filling

 I used Rum in it instead of Cognac and the layers were made with Almond flour.